Mindfulness Teacher Training Course (MTTC)

 2. What does the MTTC offer?

 The MTTC offers residential programs ranging from a long weekend to a weeklong for transformation and empowerment.
 The MTTC will generate a depth of sharing and communication.
 MTTC will offer a unique programme with a view to bringing the best out of a human being.
 There will be online guidance with opportunity for video conferencing.
-Participants will also attend a silent week long retreat with any teacher of their choice in 2020 or 2021, Western or Asian, as part of the course.
+Participants will also attend two silent week long retreats with any teacher of their choice in 2020 or 2021, as part of the course.

 3. Is there a key feature of the MTTC?